-The Pennsylvania Early Learning Investment Commission (ELIC) recognizes Benco Dental this week as one of four businesses whose private investments encourage quality care and early learning, as well as innovative and excellent supports for working families.
+The Pennsylvania Early Learning Investment Commission (ELIC) recognizes Benco Dental as one of four businesses whose private investments encourage quality care and early learning, as well as innovative and excellent supports for working families.

 At the 2021 Early Learning Economic Summit held virtually on June 2, former Pennsylvania Governor Mark Schweiker introduced the four honorees and outlined initiatives and programs to unveil the Commission’s “Investments in Caring PA” initiative.

 “I am a firm believer in the critical importance of quality early care and learning and the power of public-private partnerships.
 The businesses being recognized today clearly understand the role the private sector can play and the resulting benefits of quality childcare, supporting their working families, and investing in their early learning communities.”Former Pennsylvania Governor Mark Schweiker